Try the Full Power of Brosix with 10% lifetime discount!

 5. The 5-minute Personality Test

-Taking a personality assessment as a team allows you to tailor teams and projects, shape the workplace dynamic, or just understand your employees and how they interact.
+Taking a personality assessment as a team allows you to tailor teams and projects, shape the workplace dynamic, or just understand your employees and their communication styles.
+Use these findings to develop communication training for your team.
+This makes it easier for team members to improve essential soft skills, such as verbal and nonverbal communication skills, decision making, and problem solving.

 Top-down communication allows you to control your message.
 But that approach won’t benefit you or your team in the long run.

-Make communication a two-way street.
+Being a great team leader means you have to lead by example.
+It’s your job to make communication a two-way street.
 Channels like instant messaging can help.
-Of the many benefits of instant messaging, it facilitates constant, real-time communication, improving the quality of news or knowledge sharing, feedback, or even just chit chat.
+Of the many benefits of instant messaging, it provides a great way to encourage constant, real-time communication, improving the quality of news or knowledge sharing, feedback, or even just chit-chat.

-Another idea could be to set up no-agenda meetings.
+Another idea could be to set up no-agenda team meetings.

 “One interesting solution is to have a weekly call with your team that has no agenda.
 Just let people show up and chat.
 They may talk about office politics, their family, or interesting new ideas, gadgets, and techniques.
 Let the creativity flow.
 These sessions can be fun, engaging, and an opportunity to get to know teammates.”

-Jono Bacon, Community, Collaboration Consultant, and Author of People Powered
+Jono Bacon, Community and Collaboration Consultant, and Author of People Powered

 Don’t Overlook Security